Concord, New Hampshire: Government

 Concord is governed via the council-manager system.
 The city council consists of a mayor and 14 councilors, ten of which are elected to two-year terms representing each of the city wards, while the other four are elected at-large to four-year terms.
 The mayor is elected directly every two years.
-The current mayor is Jim Bouley, who has served 14 years as mayor and was elected to a record eighth term on November 2, 2021.
+The current mayor as of 2024 is Byron Champlin, who was elected on November 7, 2023, with more than 75% of the vote.

 According to the Concord city charter, the mayor chairs the council, however has very few formal powers over the day-to-day management of the city.
-The actual operations of the city are overseen by the city manager, currently Thomas J. Aspell, Jr. The current police chief is Bradley S. Osgood.
+The actual operations of the city are overseen by the city manager, currently Thomas J. Aspell Jr. The current police chief is Bradley S. Osgood.

 In the New Hampshire Senate, Concord is in the 15th District, represented by Democrat Becky Whitley since December 2020.
 On the New Hampshire Executive Council, Concord is in the 2nd District, represented by Cinde Warmington, the sole Democrat on the council.
-In the United States House of Representatives, Concord is in New Hampshire's 2nd congressional district, represented by Democrat Ann McLane Kuster.
+In the United States House of Representatives, Concord is in New Hampshire's 2nd congressional district, represented by Democrat Maggie Goodlander.

 New Hampshire Department of Corrections operates the New Hampshire State Prison for Men and New Hampshire State Prison for Women in Concord.

 Concord leans strongly Democratic in presidential elections; the last Republican nominee to carry the city was then Vice President George H. W. Bush in 1988.
 Voter turnout was 72.7% in the 2020 general election, down from 76.2% in 2016, but still above the 2020 national turnout of 66.7%.